1. Why use this guide?

 You may find records of the deed and correspondence amongst family or estate records.
-Search the National Register of Archives to see where different collections are held.
+Search our catalogue to see where different collections are held.

 Deeds of separation were used even after the Matrimonial Causes Act of 1857, as couples were still unable to end a marriage:

 - because of incompatibility

 - if religious scruples prevented them from divorcing

 6.1 Divorce a mensa et thoro

 A divorce a mensa et thoro was a legal separation, granted on the grounds of adultery and/or life-threatening cruelty.

 - disputes over property rights and settlements made at the time of separation